 Let me answer this question scientifically by analyzing the value of PMP credential.

 In this post, I have done a cost-benefit analysis to determine the value and worth of PMP certification.
 I have compared the expenses involved in PMP (exam fee and all other costs) against potential salary increase.

 So, you have been contemplating about pursuing the PMP.
 But you are stumped because of the expenses.
 You have hit a pause button as you don’t want to pay so much money.

 There is no denying the fact that the cost of pursuing the credential is extremely high.
 But cost is one one side of the equation.
 As a project manager, you should weigh the cost against the potential benefits.
 You should ask yourself – Can I recover the money after becoming PMP certified?

 Let’s see how the potential salary benefits outweigh the cost involved.

 PMP Certification Cost

 Whatever may your peculiar situation may be; it is highly improbable that you would need to spend anything more than USD 2900 for getting the credential.
-So, let us do CBA considering USD 2900 as the total cost of PMP certification.
+So, let us do cost-benefit analysis considering USD 2900 as the total cost of PMP certification.

 Salary Benefit Of PMP Certification